zyang1007/chuwa0808/README.md

 - **Controller layer**: add `@Valid` annotation before every `@RequestBody` annotation - check if the input is valid(satisfy the constraints);

-**2. Exception/error handling**: add new exception-handle-method into the `GlobalExceptionHandler` class.
+- add new exception-handle-method into the `GlobalExceptionHandler` class.

-**Anotations:**
-- `@ExceptionHandler`: method Level; used to handle the specific exceptions and sending the custom responses to the client.

-- `@ControllerAdvice`: class level; to handle the exceptions globally.

-**Steps:**
-1. Create ErrorDetails Class;
-2. Create GlobalExceptionHandler Class;
-3. Test using Postman Client.